RedHatInsights/frontend-components/packages/components/README.md

 Since our components require a bit more setting up, we are recommending using `babel-plugin-transform-imports`.

-Change your babel config to be javascript config `babel.config.js` so you can use JS functions to properly transform your imports
+Change your babel config to be javascript config `babel.config.js` so you can use JS functions to properly transform your imports.
+Not every component has its own directory.
+You can use mapper to map component name to directory.

 ```JS
 const FECMapper = {